leovigna/sec-download/README.md

 # Python Starter Project
-Python starter project.
+Leo's Python starter project.
+After working on many Python projects, I've decided to fork all new projects from this starter repo.

 ## Getting Started

-To get started make sure you create your own separate branch, you know what project folder you are working, and you correctly install all necessary dependencies.

-### Installing
+## Installing
+If you are new to Python follow these steps.

-To install all required python dependencies, create the virtual environmnet and activate it.
+To install all required python dependencies, create the virtual environment and activate it.
 ```
 $ python3 -m venv venv
 $ source venv/bin/activate